artsmia/artstories.md/art/the-living-dead-at-buchenwald.md

 ## Still War Pictures

 War journalists typically pride themselves on capturing the frenetic, violent action of war, using small hand-held cameras that are easy to transport and shoot.
-[PHILIP JONES GRIFFITHS, 92.129.3] There was little action, however, at Buchenwald.
+There was little action, however, at Buchenwald.
 Bourke-White’s pictures were taken with a large-format camera that was bulky but captured greater detail—like the barbs on the wire and the numbers stitched onto clothing.

 <div>